Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 * **Environment separation:** Split environments based on their purpose, such as development, staging, and production.
-* **Region separation:** Dedicate each control plane to a region or group of regions.
+* **Region separation:** Assign each control plane to a region or group of regions.
 Spin up data plane nodes in those regions for each control plane.
 * **Team separation:** Dedicate each control plane to a different team and share resources based on team purpose.

 ![control planes](/assets/images/docs/konnect/konnect-runtime-groups-example.png)
-> _**Figure 1:** Example control plane configuration with three control planes: the default, a development plane, and a production plane. {{site.konnect_short_name}} is the SaaS-managed global management plane that manages all of the control planes, while the control planes manage configuration for data plane nodes._
+> _**Figure 1:** Example control plane group configuration for three control planes: the default, a development CP, and a production CP. {{site.konnect_short_name}} is the SaaS-managed global management plane that manages all of the control planes, while the control planes manage configuration for data plane nodes._

 #### Control plane configuration